ON THIS PAGE

 "Wherefore, my brethren, hear me, and hearken to the word of the Lord: For there shall not any man among you have save it be one wife; and concubines he shall have none; For I, the Lord God, delight in the chastity of women.
 And whoredoms are an abomination before me; thus saith the Lord of Hosts...
 (Jacob 2:27-30, emphasis added)

-In other words, no man should practice polygamy unless directed to do so by the Lord exactly what Joseph Smith said in October 1843
+In other words, no man should practice polygamy unless directed to do so by the Lord which is exactly what Joseph Smith said in October 1843

 "...
 I have constantly said no man shall have but one wife at a time, unless the Lord directs otherwise."
 [05]

-However, this is more than a little confusing because Doctrine and Covenants 132 recorded on the 12th of July 1843 was supposed to be a revelation given through Joseph Smith.
-It included the principle of plural marriage saying in part that the Lord gave men like Abraham and David their wives and concubines
+However, Doctrine and Covenants 132 recorded on the 12th of July 1843 was supposed to be a revelation given through Joseph Smith “"relating to the new and everlasting covenant, including the eternity of the marriage covenant and the principle of plural marriage".
+It stated that the Lord gave men like Abraham and David their wives and concubines. and that they became gods.

-Although it is close to impossible to know exactly how many wives Smith had.
-In 1887 Andrew Jenson, an assistant church historian of the LDS Church listed 27 women besides Emma Smith - Joseph's first wife.
+Although we do not know exactly how many wives Smith had in 1887 Andrew Jenson, an assistant church historian of the LDS Church listed 27 women besides Emma Smith - Joseph's first wife.
 Mormon historian Todd Compton estimates that Smith married at least 33 women and that several of them were simultaneously married to other men.
-Apparently at least eleven of the wives (33 percent) were only 14 to 20 years old when they married Smith [04]
+Apparently at least eleven of the wives (33 percent) were only 14 to 20 years old when they married Smith.
+[07]

 Now if any of you will deny the plurality of wives, and continue to do so, I promise that you will be damned, [09]